WCPV

-WCPV (101.3 FM) is a commercial radio station broadcasting a country music radio format.
+WCPV (101.3 FM) is a commercial radio station broadcasting a news/talk radio format.
 Licensed to Essex, New York, United States, the station serves the Champlain Valley of New York and Vermont.
 Although licensed to Essex, New York, many listeners mistakenly believe that WCPV is licensed to Essex, Vermont, given that its offices and studios are located at Fort Ethan Allen in neighboring Colchester, Vermont.
-The station is owned by Vox AM/FM.
+The station is owned by Vox AM/FM, and is a simulcast of WVMT (620 AM).

 WCPV serves as the flagship station for University of Vermont men's basketball, along with sister station WEAV (960 AM).
 Rob Ryan previously provided the play by play, with various co-commentators.

 History

 The station was randomly assigned the call sign of WVZM on September 2, 1992; after changing the call letters to WDOT on July 22, 1993, the station signed on in 1994 as WCPV, offering a classic rock format branded as "Champ 101.3".
 Initially owned by Northstar Broadcasting, the station was acquired by Capstar Broadcasting in 1998, ultimately ending up with Clear Channel Communications following several mergers.
 Clear Channel announced on November 16, 2006, that it would sell its Champlain Valley stations after being bought by private equity firms, resulting in a sale to Vox Communications in 2008.
 By 2008, after 14 years, the station moved to a mainstream rock format to go up against Hall Communications' WBTZ, leaving WIZN (a sister station to WBTZ) as the only classic rock station.